jamespooley/brain-age-prediction/notes/grant-text.md

 ### Estimating Neurodevelopmental Trajectories

-The starting point for the estimation of neurodevelopmental trajectories is the acquisition of high-quality T1-weighted anatomical scans.
+The starting point for the estimation of neurodevelopmental trajectories is the acquisition of high-resolution T1-weighted anatomical scans.

 * Skull stripping
 * Registration
-* FSL/ANTS magic
+* FSL/ANTS extraction magic

 ### Previous Findings in the Context of ADHD

+Developmental delay in the thickness of the frontal lobes has been found in ADHD (Geidd & Rapoport, 2010).

+ROIs showing

 ## Effect of Motion on Morphometric and Volumetric Estimates

-Using the EPI images resulting from fMRI scans (whether task- or resting state-based), researchers can obtain a proxy for subject motion during the structural scan (see Alexander-Bloch et al., 2016; Pardoe et al., in press).

-There now exists a large literature on the effects of motion in the rs-fMRI literature.
-However, given the nature of sMRI acquisition, motion correction for sMRI is still an open issue.

-Although sMRI holds immense promise for elucidating the neuropathologies underlying ADHD, autism, and schizophrenia, researchers and clinicians interested in harnessing its potential face a number of significant challenges.
+Although neurodevelopmental trajectories constructed from sMRI data offer immense promise for elucidating the neuropathologies underlying psychiatric disorders such as ADHD, autism, and schizophrenia, researchers and clinicians interested in harnessing this potential face a number of significant challenges.
 Chief among these, especially when considering application to clinical populations of children and adolescents, is the issue of head motion.
 It is well known that such bulk motion results in degraded data.
 Even in images judged as free of motion artifact, motion messes things up (REFERENCE).

-In a recent paper, Pardoe at al. (in press) investiagted the effect of subject motion on the morphometric and volumetric estimates used to construct neurodevelopmental "growth charts."
-Using three open datasets involving children, adolescents, and adults with ADHD (ADHD-200; REFERENCE), autism (ABIDE; Di Martino et al., YEAR), and schizophrenia (COBRE; REFERENCE), they examined the effects of motion on cortical thickness estimates and
+Despite the promise of these findings relating ADHD to aberrant neurodevelopmental trajectories, they remain provisional in light of the now well established confounding influence of head motion on morphometric and volumetric estimates derived from sMRI data.
+In a recent paper, Pardoe at al. (in press) investigated the effect of subject motion on the morphometric and volumetric estimates.
+Using three open access datasets involving children, adolescents, and adults with ADHD (ADHD-200; REFERENCE), autism (ABIDE; Di Martino et al., YEAR), and schizophrenia (COBRE; REFERENCE), they examined the effects of motion on cortical thickness estimates and

+With the importance of sMRI for clinical understanding and a shift from qualitative T1-weighted images to quantitative T1 maps (e.g., Deoni), ...

+Using the EPI images resulting from fMRI scans (whether task- or resting state-based), researchers can obtain a proxy for subject motion during the structural scan (see Alexander-Bloch et al., 2016; Pardoe et al., in press).
+This approach has been successfully used by researchers

+There now exists a large literature examining the effects of motion in the rs-fMRI literature.
+However, given the nature of sMRI acquisition, motion correction for sMRI is still an open issue.

 Pardoe at al. (in press) used the parameters obtained from rigid-body registration of rs-fMRI scans to approximate the amount of motion in the subject's sMRI scan.
 Given the ease of collection and subsequent ubiquity of rs-fMRI data, such an approach is widely used in the literature (REFERENCE).
 However, it is at best a noisy proxy for the true amount of subject "micro-movement" during an sMRI scan.
 As discussed by Pardoe et al. (in press): "anyone who is familiar with running an MRI scan knows that this assumed relationship will not always be true at the individual level.
 Sometimes an indivdual will move during the structural MRI and not during the rsfMRI acquisition, and vice versa.
 Furthermore, rsfMRI may not always be available."